nathanmarz/cascalog/README.markdown

 1. Predicates such as (likes ?p ?p) don't work yet, this will be fixed shortly
 2. Query planner doesn't optimize across subqeries yet
 3. No way to order your results yet
-4. No recursion - I want to see concrete use cases people have for recursion in production first
+4. No recursion - I want to see concrete use cases people have for recursion first
 5. No negation